Updated: Nov 17, 2022

 The death was caused directly by a violation of the duty of care.
 A party cannot necessarily establish that a defendant behaved negligently and wrongfully.
 They must show that the decedent's death would not have happened if the defendant had not acted in the way he did.
 As a result, there have been losses.

-The plaintiff must show that damages were sustained as a result of the accident that resulted in the death of the deceased person.
+The plaintiff must show that damages were sustained due to the accident that resulted in the deceased person's death.
 Obviously, death is a major form of damage in and of itself.
-A plaintiff will also need to determine the financial burden inflicted on surviving family members as a result of the death, the importance of survivors' grief and distress, and other factors in addition to death.
+A plaintiff will also need to determine the financial burden inflicted on surviving family members due to the death, the importance of survivors' grief and distress, and other factors in addition to death.

 Compensation in a Case of Wrongful Death

 Families file wrongful death claims to obtain monetary compensation for the injuries they have suffered as a result of the death of a loved one.
 There will be no criminal charges for the defendant in this case, and no amount of money will bring a person back from the dead.

 When a wrongful death lawsuit is settled, many victims feel a sense of fairness and closure in addition to financial compensation.

 Your personal injury attorneys in California should be able to fight for the right to full reimbursement.
 This begins with assisting you in comprehending the various forms of damages that might be available in a wrongful death lawsuit, including:

 Medical bills incurred prior to death.
 A serious accident does not often result in the victim's death immediately.
 They are instead rushed to a hospital in critical condition.
 If this is the case, the estate will face high medical costs due to the accident.
 These costs should be reimbursed in full to the deceased person's estate.